-If there is such a thing as racial malpractice, we as African Americans are guilty.
-To allow 46 million African Americans and growing spending $1.2 trillion annually and counting to be without our own national news media representation while allowing this “race and social justice problem to remain unsolved is unacceptable.
+If there is such a thing as racial malpractice, we African Americans are guilty.
+To allow 46 million African Americans and growing spending $1.2 trillion annually and counting to be without our own national news media representation while allowing this “race and social justice problem to remain unsolved makes no sense and is unacceptable.
 Fortunately, we have the solution and a plan to make it happen.

 Conditioning is the key.

-For black Americans to have this enormous power but unable to recognize how to use it effectively is comparable to training a big powerful elephant to believe a rope and a stake in the ground is enough to keep him in check.
+For black Americans to have this enormous power, but unable to recognize how to use it effectively is comparable to training a big, powerful elephant to believe a rope and a stake in the ground is enough to keep him in check.
+That’s the mind thing that we must overcome.

-Regardless of wealth or status, from Black Lives Matter” people to National Anthem pro-ball players kneeling or making Espy group speeches or even high profile black entertainers like Beyonce, they all have one thing in common.
-They see this is as good as it can get and see the news media as a powerful force whose attention must be gained to impact the racial situation.
+Regardless of wealth or status, from Black Lives Matter” people to National Anthem pro-ball players kneeling or making Espy group speeches or even high profile black entertainers like Jay Z recently calling for more conversation.
+They all have one thing in common, which is they seem to think this is as good as it can get and see the news media as a powerful force whose attention must be gained to impact the racial situation.
 They have embraced the fifty-year-old “civil rights movement” demonstration model as our most effective go-to move.
+JayZ seems to be shooting for bigger and better demonstrations.
+The good news is there’s no shortage of people trying to figure this race and social justice thing out.
+It’s just a matter of time and exposure to raise awareness of this solution we have sitting here waiting to happen.

-By providing more factual reporting on race and police matters, we will create an environment making it more difficult for other news organizations to engage in cover-ups in cases involving race.
+By providing more factual reporting on race and police matters, we will create an environment, making it more difficult for other news organizations to engage in deferring to police in race matters and cover-ups in cases involving race.

-This logical common sense solution is going up against a built-in mistaken mentality among all three groups that with the integration of law enforcement and the news media they ceased their racist practices in both professions.
+This logical common sense solution is going up against a widespread mistaken mentality that with the integration of law enforcement and the news media they ceased their racist practices in both professions.
 “The Big Cover-Up” video shows the racist practices persist in both professions.
-Police continue to engage in abuse and the unjustified killing of unarmed black males and the integrated news media knowingly supports police misconduct in race matters.
+Police continue to engage in abuse and the unjustified killing of unarmed black males and the integrated news media often continues to knowingly support police misconduct in race matters.

 Basically, we’re showing the news people they are witting or unwitting participants in the race and social justice problem.
 Conversely, we have to show black Americans how the news media is engaged in racist practices despite being integrated.